pavanpatil45/Classic-Meme-Stickers/README.md

 ## Classic Meme Stickers app

+it is based on the official Repository provided by Whatsapp - https://github.com/WhatsApp
 This is one of my personal favourite, simply perfect for the meme lovers.
-it is based on the official Repository provided by Whatsapp - https://github.com/WhatsApp
-I made this for the purpose of inserting and testing Admob ads. and Firebase analytics.
+I made this app for the purpose of inserting and testing Admob ads. and Firebase analytics.